 Certified ISO Company: What It Means and Why It Matters

-A certified ISO company is an organization that has successfully implemented an internationally recognized management system standard and passed an independent third-party audit conducted by an accredited certification body.
+A certified ISO company is an organization that has implemented an internationally recognized ISO management system standard and successfully passed an independent third-party certification audit.

 • ISO 9001 – Quality Management Systems